Have you decided to take up gardening in the new year?

 Before planting anything, figure out where the sun shines most and where it shines least in the garden.
 You can then choose flowers, shrubs and trees that thrive best in the particular areas and hours of sunlight.

 You want to learn about the type of soil you have in the garden.
 You can perform a home soil test, and then establish what you need to do to make your soil the best it can be for your plants.
-For example, if your soil is heavily clay you need to add manure or peat to make it more nutritious for plants.
+For example, if your soil is heavily clay you may need to add manure or organic matter to make it more nutritious for plants.

 Once you have worked out your soil and sun placement, you can choose which plants you want.
 Assistants at garden centres will be able to help you choose the best plants for your needs.